zachbroad/zachbroad/src/pages/about/index.md

 What PRPL means for you and your users is that your website will load with minimal delays.
 With most web traffic nowadays coming from mobile devices, it's important for websites to be designed in a way that allows users with sub-par service to still access your page.

-### Quick
-I use the latest technology to ensure a modern, quick experience for all users.

-### Easy to Use
-I use technologies that allow anybody to edit content on a website without much in-depth technical knowledge.